Recap 1 NEWS' coverage as the results for the 2020 general election were announced.

 Former National Leader Simon Bridges has called tonight "grim", saying National will need to do some "real soul-searching".

 New electorate Takanini goes to Labour's Neru Leavasa.

-National's Simon O'Connor wins Tāmaki, Labour's Barbara Kuriger wins Taranaki-King Country.
+National's Simon O'Connor retains Tāmaki, Labour's Barbara Kuriger retains Taranaki-King Country.

 Labour's Louise Upston wins Taupo, and Labour's Vanushi Walters wins Upper Harbour.

 11:55pm: Labour's Deborah Russell looks to retain New Lynn, with 99% of the votes counted.

 Labour takes back New Plymouth from National after 12 years with Glen Bennett's win.

 Tangi Utikere retains Labour's seat in Palmerston North after Iain Lees-Galloway's exit.

 11:52pm: Hehir says there are no permanent wins or loses in the election.

 "We really expect a lot of them from this term," Espiner says of Labour.